wing5wong/artisan-whs-static/source/_announcements/2024-07-21_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS CLOSE** at 5.00pm on Tuesday 30 July, the evening before the interviews.
+**BOOKINGS CLOSE at 5.00pm on Tuesday 30 July**, the evening before the interviews.

 Any queries or difficulties in booking your appointment times please phone 349 0177.